 The reality is somewhat altogether different: The obstacle isn’t whatever excuse they’ve given.
-They are the obstacle.
+Your ex is the obstacle.

 Someone can miss you but not actually want to get back together.

 They may think you’re great, claim to be crazy about you, or miss the things that ensured they got their needs met, but they don’t miss you that much.
 They like their life, and even if you don’t ‘get’ it or think it’s wrong, their situation works for them.

 Someone can miss you but have enough awareness about their own capabilities to know that nothing would actually change if you were to get back together.

 Someone can miss you because they get to avoid dealing with someone or something much closer to home.
 Dodging being emotionally available and of course, being uncommitted through their actions.

 Someone can miss you, but it may not be for the reasons that you think.
 It may be for an ego stroke, shag, shoulder to lean on, money or whatever floats their boat.

 There is a disparity between your idea of what they miss you for and what they actually miss you for.

 People who say they miss you but don’t back up the sentiment with real action are talking hot air.
 They’re being non-committal.
 If this is how they were in the relationship, this “I miss you” BS is just an extension of the all-talk-and-little-or-no-action issue.

 The mistake that we often make is assuming that they miss us or that they want to get back together because they: